adi-1307/Blood-Care/README.md

-# Blood-Care

-An App which is aimed to facilitate Blood donation.
+: An application aimed to facilitate blood donation by connecting thousand of donors with recipients.
+It aims to develop a scalable and reliable system for blood donation.